PARC/ccnx-protocol-rfc/README.md

 The draft sources are in the `src/` directory and the built draft output is in the `build/` directory.
 The drafts are also available on the gh-pages site.

+Please also see the [CCNx pages](http://mmosko.github.io/ccnx-protocol-rfc/) site related to this github project.

 # Editing

 Inside each draft, you should use the suffix '-latest' in the draft name, for example: